Mehayla/LocalSounds/README.md

 You can see the [Current Status](https://github.com/users/Mehayla/projects/1) of the project here.

 ## The Stack
-This project was built on a SQL data base that organizes and connects Users, Artists, and Locations together.
-SQL allowed for easy quering so that filters artists based on specific locations and then pulls information from the spotify API.
+This project was built on a SQL data base that organizes and connects Users, Artists, and Locations connected through relational tables.
+SQL allowed for easy quering so that filters artists based on specific locations and then pulls information from the spotify API, using Spotipy (A python wrapper for this API).

 ![Tech Stack includes Python, Javascript, SQL, SQLAlchemy, HTML5, CSS, Pandas, jQuery, Jinja, Flask, Bootstrap, Ajax, Spotipy](/Static/images/Stackpic.png "A picture of my stack")